ortho_projection: Orthogonal projections

 \loadmathjax

-Functions to perform orthogonal projections of high dimensional data matrices using principal component analysis (pca) and partial least squares (pls).
+Performs orthogonal projections of high-dimensional data matrices using principal component analysis (PCA) or partial least squares (PLS).

 Usage